-But what teens actually do online today – and probably always will do – is at once more diverse but at the same time not all that different to what they’ve always done.
+What teens actually do online today – and probably always will do – though is at once more diverse but at the same time not all that different to what they’ve always done.
 The apps and the big name players change, as does the speed and mobility we use it at, but at the heart of it the goal remains the same – to communicate, have fun, be entertained and be informed.

 But as we’ve learnt since American Pie if that involves putting someone naked on camera, then please for the love of god, make sure they know about it.
 The consequences today could wind you up in prison and not just a hilarious movie scene.

 Grab a free copy of our What Gen Z Actually Do Online report for more unique data and insights about Gen Z.